kpchoy/Study-Guide-Notes-/miscellaneous/react.md

   - `Provider` used to make store available to all container components in the application

 - Explain imperative vs Declarative in React

+- Higher order components
+    - what is the use case for higher order components?
+        - explicit state
+    - what is a higher order function
+        - function that returns a function
+    - what is a higher order component
+        - function that returns a component
+        - share behaviro across an app
+    - how do HOCs replace classical inheritance
+        - state passing